-Drug companies typically undertake extensive pricing and-market access planning many years before clinical evidence from the pivotal Phase III trials become available.
+Drug makers typically undertake extensive pricing and-market access planning many years before clinical evidence from any pivotal Phase III trials become available.
 These activities invariably involve extensive consultations with business consultants, expert clinicians and payers.

 Furthermore, the manufacturer set a high price for Sovaldi with a view to consolidate the market’s price expectation in preparation for setting an even higher price for a combination product that contains sofosbuvir (Harvoni) that would be launched after Sovaldi.